 Remember that video from Montreal earlier?
 Those of you who have been driving on slippery roads might know a thing or two about engine braking.

 How is it related to fixed gear bikes you ask?
-A fixed gear bike is the only bike you can stop without any brakes and when cycling in the winter, this can be very beneficial.
+A fixed-gear bike is the only bike you can stop without any brakes and when cycling in the winter, this can be very beneficial.
 You stop the bike simply by slowing down the pedals.
-It translates exactly to the same physics of engine braking giving the rider a lot more control over the bicycle, friction and the grip.
+It translates exactly to the same physics of engine braking giving the rider a lot more control over the bicycle, friction, and grip.
 This is the other strong point of a fixed gear bike in the winter.
 It is simply safer to ride it in slippery conditions.